 \section{Abstract}

 Neutrino oscillations occur only if it is impossible to determine $\nu$ mass by using conservation laws on measurements of nucleon-lepton system absorbing $\nu$.
-Interactions needed to keep absorbing nucleon within detector prevent determination of $\nu$ mass.
-Localizing the nucleon in the laboratory system creates a Heisenberg momentum uncertainty and destroys all traces of initial $\nu$ momentum.
-Condensed matter physics is needed to describe $\nu$ absorption in finite-size $\nu$ detector with effectively infinite mass at rest in laboratory.
-Relativistic quantum field theory can only describe $\nu$ wave function entering the detector but not the large uncertain momentum transfers to detector nor the associated energy-momentum asymmetry.
-Absorption of incident $\nu$'s with different momenta but same energy leaves no trace of initial $\nu$ momentum after undetectable recoil-free momentum transfer to detector with negligible energy transfer.
+No oscillations if $\nu$ detector is mass spectrometer.
+Beam is split into components with different masses entering different counters.
+For each event only one counter will click and determine $\nu$ mass.
+Condensed matter physics needed to describe the $\nu$ detector, show it is not a mass spectrometer and identify which properties of the incident $\nu$ are unobservable.
+Relativistic quantum field theory can only describe $\nu$ wave function entering detector but not large uncertain momentum transfers to detector nor associated energy-momentum asymmetry.
+Absorption of incident $\nu$'s with different momenta but same energy leaves no trace of initial $\nu$ momentum difference in finite-size $\nu$ detector with effectively infinite mass at rest in laboratory.
+Undetectable recoil-free momentum is transferred to the detector with negligible energy transfer.
 The Debye-Waller factor common in X-ray diffraction by crystals gives probability that absorbing $\nu$'s with different momenta produce same nucleon-charged-lepton final state.
-Oscillations in time described in textbooks as interference between $\nu$ states with different energies are not observable in realistic experiments.
-Different energy $\nu$'s are not coherent because energy can be determined by measurements on initial and final states.
+Oscillations in time described in textbooks as interference between $\nu$ states with different energies not observable in realistic experiments.
+Different energy $\nu$'s not coherent because energy can be determined by measurements on initial and final states.
 Experiments detecting $\nu$ produced by $\pi \rightarrow \mu \nu$ decay observe no electrons even though $\nu$ mass eigenstates produce electrons.
 Electron amplitude canceled by interference between amplitudes from different $\nu$ mass eigenstates with same energy and different momenta entering massive detector.

 }

 \beq#1{ } \bra#1{\left\langle #1\right\vert} \ket#1{\left\vert #1\right\rangle} \epsp{\epsilon^{\prime}} \NPB{{ Nucl.
 Phys.} B} \PLB{{ Phys.
 Lett.} B}

 \PRL{ Phys.
 Rev. Lett.} \PRD{{ Phys.
 Rev.} D}